Chasing Nature

 Chasing Nature is a reality television series on Animal Planet.
 On the show, teams of engineering students compete to create devices that simulate the abilities of animals.
-Episodes include simulating bat sonar and a bird's claw.
+Episodes include simulating bat sonar and a bird's talon.
 It premiered in December 2005.
 Self-driving car engineer Anthony Levandowski competed in an episode.
 The show, filmed in Australia, was described in The Boston Globe as "Survivor for really, really, smart people".